 If you don't already have hosting set up, I recommend using Dreamhost.
 I've been hosting my websites with them since I started out, over ten years ago, and they've been great throughout.
 They're also an ethical, environmentally friendly web host.

 Since I'm an affiliate for Dreamhost, I can give you a special discount link, too.
-This will save you \$50 on your first year of web hosting, making it \$69.40 for the year instead of \$119.40:
+This should give you their best pricing:

 dreamhost.com/r.cgi?379958/promo/dreamsavings50